 eDiscovery search criteria

-To run an eDiscovery search, administrators can set a name, description, add query keyword, and list specific conditions.
+To run an eDiscovery search, administrators can set a name, and description, add query keywords, and list specific conditions.
 Once the search is created, they can review the search, and export the results.

 What is Content Search?